 Family events around MK: your guide to the week ahead

-From festive singalongs to arts and crafts, there's plenty to keep the family entertained in the next few days...
+From a festival of fire to Victorian Christmas fun, there's plenty to keep the family entertained in the next few days...

 PARAFFINALIACambell Park, Saturday, 6pm to 8pmAll the family are invited to enjoy Festive Road’s third annual festival of fire – Paraffinalia 2016.Expect extraordinary light installations, a lantern parade, interactive activities and an amazing finale spectacular.
 There will be lots to see and do, with live performance, giant puppetry, pyrotechnics and specially created music.The main show will take you into ‘the other world’, where you will find the Red Knight on his winter throne.
 The fire will be brought into his cold, blue world before the great dragon of all dragons is called.www.festiveroad.org

 CHRISTMAS BYTESThe National Museum of Computing, December 27 to 30Enjoy computer games from Christmas past, present and future at TMOC between Christmas and New Year.
 Play 1980s Manic Miner on a Spectrum, Pong and Sonic Hedgehog, venture into virtual reality with an Oculus Rift and ROVR, then try Augmented Reality with Octagon Studios and Quiver.www.tnmoc.org/bytes

 LET’S PLAY MK CHRISTMAS PARTYTattenhoe Pavilion, Tuesday December 20, 10am or 1pmLets Play MK, a new stay and play group for young children, is holding a Christmas Party suitable for three to seven-year-olds in support of Macmillan and the Little Princess Trust.
 Tickets Â£4.50 from Tattenhoe Pavilion. www.facebook.com/letsplaymiltonkeynes